Marcroth0/relationship-quarrel/README.md

 ## Unfixed Bugs

 1. There's a bug where if you type one very, very long word, without spaces, in argument one or two, the post_details overflows.
+2. CommentPost (content one and two) aren't successfully deleted from DB.

 ## Technologies used: